-There is little doubt about the fact that your customers want value for their money.
+There is little doubt that your customers want value for their money.
 You only need to consider anyone who walks into your store to shop.
 Let’s say you’re a convenience store and a customer pops in on their way home from work to pick up a few items.

 For the sake of this example, their shopping list includes Bread, Milk, Cereal, and a variety of other smaller items.
 Notice how it’s a list of products and not brands?
-Of course, they might have an idea of what type of Cereal brand they want to buy.
+Of course, they might know what type of Cereal brand they want to buy.
 However, until they reach the shelf, there is every possibility for them to change their mind.

-That said, there are a few actions you can take to stop this from happening.
+Fortunately, you can take action to prevent this from happening.
 Most efforts, quite naturally, revolve around reevaluating your pricing strategy.